Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 6. Press Convert to import MBOX to Exchange account, so please wait.

-7. Once receive the completion message, sign in to your Exchange account and see imported mailboxes.
+7. Once you receive the completion message, sign in to your Exchange account and see imported mailboxes.

 Why Choose Expert Software Over Manual Method?